38 brill outside dining spots

 The Leicester Arms, Penshurst

 The Leicester Arms Hotel has been at the heart of Penshurst village for several centuries, once forming part of the Penshurst Estate.
 It is loved by locals, ramblers, cyclists, local businesses and over-nighters alike.
 The restaurant itself is kid-friendly, with a great menu.
 Secondly there’s the beer garden outside lends itself well to stretching restless legs.
 Thirdly, the location is day-tripper heaven.
 You’ve got Penshurst Place a couple of hundred metres walk up the road or Hever Castle 5 mins by car and the best is at the end of the Tudor Cycle Trail.
-They’re re-opening on the 12 with a Tiki Bar, BBQ plus rain covers, heaters and blankets – so they’re prepared for every situation!
-See their BBQ menu here and don’t forget to check out the Muddy Review before you go.
+See their menu here and don’t forget to check out the Muddy Review before you go.

 The Milk House, Sissinghurst

-The inside of The Milk House may be closed for now but you can still hop on down to their Hopper Hut!
+Hop on down to The Milk House‘s Hopper Hut!
 The outside bar is inspired by the temporary huts provided for hop-pickers on Kentish farms in the 19th century.
-Book a table on the terrace from Tues 13 April, enjoy their brand new menu and a well-earned midweek drink in the garden.
+Book a table on the terrace and enjoy a well-earned midweek drink in the garden.
 This village pub is at the heart of the community and you can explore Sissinghurst with the historic castle and gardens just a half a mile’s walk from the pub.
 Read more here.

 The Dog, Wingham

 The Dog at Wingham a friendly, stylish, foodie pub – which has also now listed in the Top 50 Gastropub Awards so you know the food here is top notch.
 Superbly located on the road that links Canterbury and Sandwich, and near Wingham Wildlife Park.
 With 8 beautifully designed bedrooms, a Dog Walking Club, great food and cute sun terrace for al fresco eating this one is well worth a visit.
-They will be reopening on Mon 12 April serving drinks and food in their garden with their covered, heated marquee with a blanket on every seat.
 Want our full report?
 Read the Muddy Review